Tomás Borge: Death

-On April 6, 2012, Borge entered the Military Hospital Alejandro Dávila Bolaños in Managua where he underwent a video-assisted thoracic surgery for a lung condition which had been progressing (according to some unofficial sources, he had cancer because he traveled to Cuba without being treated first).
-On April 9, he was transferred to the Intensive Care Unit after a respiratory complication developed while staying under medical supervision.
-On April 30, Rosario Murillo, coordinator of the Communication and Citizenship Council, published news of his death, which had occurred at 20:55 p.m. that night.
-At the time of his death, Tomás Borge was 81 and had continued staying active in politics as ambassador in Lima, Peru.
+On April 6, 2012, Borge entered the Military Hospital Alejandro Dávila Bolaños in Managua, where he underwent a video-assisted thoracic surgery for a lung condition which had been progressing; according to some unofficial sources, his condition was worse because he traveled to Cuba without being treated first.
+On April 9, he was transferred to the Intensive Care Unit after a respiratory complication developed while he remained under care.
+On April 30, Rosario Murillo, coordinator of the Communication and Citizenship Council, announced his death, which had occurred at 20:55 p.m. that night.

-Borge was the last survivor of the founders of the FSLN and one of its most important figures.
-Rosario Murillo said in reporting his death that Borge, as Borge had said of Carlos Fonseca, is "among the dead that never die."
+Borge had continued serving as ambassador in Lima, Peru almost until his death at 81.
+He was the last survivor of the founders of the FSLN and one of its most important figures.
+Rosario Murillo said in reporting his death that Borge, as Borge had said of Carlos Fonseca, is "among the dead who never die."

-Official acts were performed in his honor at the National Palace of Culture, former National Palace, where the chapel once stood.
-Tomás Borge was buried in the mausoleum of Carlos Fonseca, at the Revolution Square in Managua and the government decreed three days of national mourning.
+Official ceremonies were performed in his honor at the National Palace of Culture, the former National Palace, where the chapel once stood.
+Borge was buried in the mausoleum of Carlos Fonseca, at the Revolution Square in Managua; the government decreed three days of national mourning.